rxcomm/encoDHer/README.md

-     --change-pubkey, -p: change public key for fromEmail -> toEmail --encode-email, -e: symmetrically encode a file for fromEmail -> toEmail --decode-email, -d: symmetrically decode a file for fromEmail -> toEmail --list-keys, -l: list all keys in database --gen-secret, -c: generate shared secret for fromEmail -> toEmail --gen-key, -n: generate a new key for fromEmail -> toEmail --get-key, -g: get key for fromEmail -> toEmail from database
+     --change-pubkey, -p: change public key for fromEmail -> toEmail --encode-email, -e: symmetrically encode a file for fromEmail -> toEmail --decode-email, -d: symmetrically decode a file for fromEmail -> toEmail --list-routes, -l: list all routes in database --gen-secret, -c: generate shared secret for fromEmail -> toEmail --gen-key, -n: generate a new key for fromEmail -> toEmail --get-key, -g: get key for fromEmail -> toEmail from database